Has Your Dog Been Prescribed Metronidazole? Important Information All Owners Should Know

 Another danger is the tendency of antimicrobials to disrupt the gut microbiome by causing imbalances (dysbiosis) among the resident bacterial populations.
 More specifically, there is growing concern regarding the use of antimicrobials in animals whose gut microbiomes are already imbalanced, such as dogs with IBD and other chronic conditions of the gastrointestinal tract.

-We encourage pet parents and veterinarians to discuss these issues.
-Metronidazole and other antibiotics can be valuable tools in treating a sick dog, but it’s important to make sure the chosen drug’s effectiveness in a given situation is supported by scientific evidence.
+We encourage pet owners and veterinarians to discuss these issues.
+Metronidazole and other antibiotics can be valuable tools, but it’s important to make sure the use of a medication in a given situation is supported by scientific evidence.
 And if your dog already suffers from an imbalanced gut microbiome, due to chronic GI issues or other health problems, antibiotics should be used only if absolutely necessary.

-We also strongly recommend testing your dog’s microbiome after a course of any antibiotic.
-Identifying and correcting any negative changes the medication might have caused in the bacterial community of the gut can make an enormous difference in your dog’s overall health and happiness.
+We also strongly recommend testing your dog’s gut microbiome after a course of any antibiotic.
+Identifying and correcting any negative changes the medication might have caused in the bacterial community of the gut can make an enormous difference in your dog’s overall health and quality of life.

 If you liked this article, please consider sharing it.